QWERTZexe/QWERTZ-Launcher/README.md

 # QWERTZ LAUNCHER
 An alternative to the normal minecraft launcher
 Supports Fabric and some Forge versions
+Written in python
 ## HOW TO USE
 ### WINDOWS
 Run "minecraft launcher.exe"